julianomacielferreira/biz-website-tutorial/README.md

 ![](assets/screenshots/5.png)
 ![](assets/screenshots/6.png)

-# Disclaimer

-I coded this website template only for the purpose of learning and enhancing my skillset.

-**Access [Traversy Media&trade;](https://www.traversymedia.com/) to learn too.**

 # Become a Patron of Traversy Media

 Brad Traversy spends most of his time making free educational videos on YouTube to share with the world.